shwetaravnak/Python/README.md

-#pythonprograms
-These are the some beginner-level python programs.
+These are some beginner-level python programs.